 The host institution will assume responsibility for facilitating housing in campus residences for exchange students.
 Dartmouth students are required to stay in university/college provided housing.

-Dartmouth students pay service fees to Dartmouth and pay the tuition, room and board for each semester at Amherst College directly to Amherst.
+Dartmouth students pay service fees to Dartmouth and pay the tuition, room and board for each semester directly to the host institution.
 Please note: At semester schools, the tuition, room and board covers approximately 15 weeks.
 The overall cost of attendance for the semester is typically greater than the cost of attendance for a single 10 week term at Dartmouth.
-The cost of transportation to and from Amherst is the responsibility of the student.
+The cost of transportation to and from the host institution is the responsibility of the student.
 Because the exchange is an official program sponsored by the College, the Dartmouth student does not need to pay the transfer term fee that the College charges to students who study on outside programs during leave terms.
-Upon completion of the exchange, the exchange coordinator at the host institution will forward the transcript to the Office of the Registrar, Dartmouth College.
-Future transcripts of exchange program grades must be obtained by the student from the exchange institution.